Do you spend time using social media at all?

 Now that you know what you’ll offer, it’s time to decide what you’ll charge for your services.
-This can be a place where new social media managers can get stuck, but it doesn’t have to be.
+This can be a place where new Social Media Virtual Assistants can get stuck, but it doesn’t have to be.

 We recommend coming up with three packages – a low, medium and high tier.
 This way clients will feel like they have a choice in how they want to work with you and with what fits best for their social media needs.

-Begin Pitching Clients for Your Social Media Services
+Begin Pitching Clients for Your Social Media VA Services

-You’ve got the basics of your social media management in place with your online presence, services and rates.
+You have the basics of your Social Media Virtual Assistant business in place with your online presence, services and rates.
 It’s time to get out there and find those first clients!

 After you’ve spent some time cultivating your social media presence, the majority of the time you have available for your new business should be spent pitching.
 It’s literally the lifeblood of your business, and if you don’t do it, well – you won’t have any clients.

 There are lots of places to look for potential social media clients.
 The majority of businesses are marketing on social media (and if they’re not they should be) and yet pretty much no business owner wants to manage his or her own presence.

 When you begin looking through this lens, you’ll see that there are opportunities everywhere!

 Here are a few places to get started: